 Who says you can’t enjoy a chicken salad sandwich if you’re gluten, dairy and egg free?
 Find a way to make this classic sandwich while avoiding all those foods.
-Substitutions listed below, PLUS, a truly delicious recipe even if you don’t have to avoid any foods.
+Substitutions for all the different ways listed below, PLUS, a truly delicious chicken salad recipe even if you don’t have to avoid any foods.
 Full of sunflower seeds, red onion, celery, and grapes for great texture, crunch and loads of flavor.
 Read below to learn how to make a gluten, dairy and egg free chicken salad sandwich!

 This post contains affiliate links.

 I’ve always loved chicken salad sandwiches.
 I ate them all growing up–for lunches, at parties like bridal showers and babies showers and for easy, no bake dinners.
 BUT–even before I had to worry about food allergies, sometimes the chicken salad sandwiches could be bland.
 There was no spice added and hardly any extra things for crunch.

 Despite avoiding gluten, dairy and egg for my son’s food allergies, I don’t have any food allergies.
 I could have this made the regular way if I wanted to, but I genuinely look forward to this meal and we eat it often in our dinner rotation because it’s so good and quite easy!

 Adding Dijon mustard, and several spices really adds for a delicious base.
 And, thanks to egg-free/vegan mayo coming a long way, I bet you could serve this to a crowd and no one would be the wiser.

 I hope this gluten, dairy and egg free chicken salad sandwich helps you enjoy a classic once again!